fz172/fanfly/_posts/2024-07-04-pitot_assembly.md

 The next big job was to mount the Garmin GAP26 control box near the pitot tube.

 I know some folks just drill 4 holes on the inspection plate and mount it there.
 I wasn't thrilled about the idea of having expensive parts and wire attached to an inspection plate.
-So I decideded to mount it to the rib right next to the pitot tube.
+So I decided to mount it to the rib right next to the pitot tube.

 First I cut a scrape piece of aluminum and match drilled 4mm holes using the controller box as a template.

-Then I transfered the holes from the aluminum template to the rib.
+Then I transferred the holes from the aluminum template to the rib.
 I enlarged the holes to fit 4 M4 rivnuts (with loctite 277).

 Finally I mounted the controller to the rib using hex screws.